brenns10/brennan.io/_posts/2015-08-13-wild-world-of-licensing.md

 also be made available under the terms of the LGPL, so for any use other than linking, the LGPL is still copyleft.

+### AGPL For Web Services

+Imagine that you wrote an awesome web application, and made it open source.
+Someone else could download your code, improve it, and host it themselves.
+Since they're not distributing their derivative work (only hosting it), they wouldn't have to share their improvements to your code!
+This means that they could make a knockoff of your web application with a few new features, and start stealing your customers!

+The AGPL is a solution to this loophole.
+If you use the AGPL, in addition to all the terms of the GPL, you must provide a download link to anyone who uses your code over a network (e.g. the Internet).
+Any derivative work must provide this download link as well, thereby ensuring that derivatives become open source, even if they don't redistribute your code.
+It's a pretty niche license, but useful if you are creating an open source web application and you're passionate about copyleft.

 ## Making your code open source

 After all that discussion about open source, license types, linking, and